simonhw/middle-earth-champion/README.md

 All of these goals were achieved in this version of the program.

-The user is greeted on running the program by a descriptive header welcoming them to the waiting list of the 101st Dublin Scout Group.
+When the program launche, the user is greeted by a descriptive header welcoming them to the waiting list of the 101st Dublin Scout Group.
 This is a fictional group (currently not on the list of active scout groups).

 Clear instructions are given to the user explaining what to do next to use the program.
 Only four inputs are accepted: The numbers `1`, `2`, `3`, or `4`.